History of Grace

 In December, 2009, Grace moved into its first facility on Heritage Drive.
 Grace remained at that location until January 2015.
 The church grew from those few families to over 200 members, with 600-800 attending the worship services on Sunday mornings and more children than the facility could handle.

 After much prayer and conversation, on January 11th, 2015, Grace moved its Sunday morning worship to the recently renovated Oxford Middle School.
 This move dramatically increased our worship space and children ministry capacity.
-In October of 2018, Grace moved to a facility on West Oxford Loop as an office building and we continue to have our Wednesday night dinner and prayer service there.
+In October of 2018, Grace moved to a facility on West Oxford Loop as an office building.

 Grace has grown and many of the faces have changed, yet the mission remains the same: to preach and live out the gospel of Jesus Christ in Oxford, and to make and support disciples who will take that same gospel to the uttermost parts of the earth.
 By God’s grace we hope to continually grow more and more into that mission, and to fulfill the biblical mandate to “present everyone perfect in Christ” (Colossians 1:28).